spencermountain/compromise/README.md

 * ... then some suffix regexes: **74% accuracy**
 * ... then some sentence-level postprocessing: **81% accuracy**

-The process is to get some curated data, find the patterns, list the exceptions.
+The process is to get some curated data, find the patterns, and list the exceptions.
 Bada bing, bada boom.
 In this way a satisfactory NLP library can be built with breathtaking lightness.

 Namely, it can be run right on the user's computer instead of a server.